 How to set a folder password in macOS

-folders you store files with confidential information.
-Or maybe you just give your laptop to someone from family and friends and do not want them to see anything extra.
+Or maybe you're just giving your laptop to family and friends and don't want them to see anything else.

 </ p>